Putting vegetables and fruits into your nutrition doesn’t have to be expensive if you keep a couple of very simple things in mind.

 5. Canned And Frozen Is Ok, Too

 Should you find an especially good deal on canned or frozen fruits or vegetables, go ahead and buy them.
-These stay good for a very long time and can actually contain more nutrients than their fresh brothers and sisters.
-Fresh produce is often harvested before being fully ripe, which limits nutrient contents, while fruits and vegetables to be canned or frozen are picked at the optimal ripeness point.
+These stay good for a very long time and can contain more nutrients than their fresh brothers and sisters.
+Fresh produce is often harvested before being fully ripe, which limits nutrient contents.
+Fruits and vegetables to be canned or frozen are picked at the optimal ripeness point.

 6. Legumes Are Your Friend